-Importantly, you should not think of these rules as any real addition to K: they just record the way that \diamond is defined in terms of \Box .
+Importantly, you should not think of these rules as any real addition to K: they just record the way that \diamondsuit is defined in terms of \square .

 If we wanted, we could leave our rules for K here.
-But it will be helpful to add some Modal Conversion rules, which give us some more ways of flipping between □ and ◊:
+But it will be helpful to add some Modal Conversion rules, which give us some more ways of flipping between \square and \diamondsuit :